db

 a query condition for the table

-options DBRequestOptions <optional>
+options DbRequestOptions <optional>

 Properties

-minCapacity int
+minCapacity int <optional>

 capacity minimum for read/writes, it will override actual DB capacity

-stopOnError boolean
+stopOnError boolean <optional>

 stop the copy on first DB error, otherwise ignore errors

-region string
+region string <optional>

-other region where to copy
+other region where to copy for DynamoDB

-file string
+file string <optional>

 dump the data into a file as JSON

-preprocess function
+preprocess function <optional>

 a function(table, row, options) to be called before the update, if it returns true the record will be skipped

-posprocess function
+posprocess function <optional>

 a function(table, row, options, next) to be called after the record is copied, for recursive or joined cases

-reget boolean
+reget boolean <optional>

 if set the actual record will read using db.get, for cases when db.scan returns only partial record as in DynamoDB cases with indexes

-incremental boolean
+incremental boolean <optional>

 if set, try to read the latest record in the other table and continue from there, uses sort index in desc order

-queryOptions object
+queryOptions object <optional>

 pass options to scan operations

-updateOptions object
+updateOptions object <optional>

 pass options to update/bulk operations

-callback DBResultCallback <optional>
+callback DbResultCallback <optional>

-(static) create(table, schema, optionsopt, callback)
+(static) create(table, schema, optionsopt, callbackopt)

 Description:

 • Create a table using column definitions represented as a list of objects.
-Each column definition may contain the following properties:

 Some properties may be defined multiple times with number suffixes like: unique1, unique2, index1, index2 to create more than one index for the table, same properties define a composite key in the order of definition or sorted by the property value, for example: { a: { index:2 }, b: { index:1 } } will create index (b,a) because of the index: property value being not the same.
 If all index properties are set to 1 then a composite index will use the order of the properties.*